Pingid/ts-prove/README.md

 ## About

 This library provides a set of composable functions for typesafe schema validation and data decoding.
-The decoders or 'proofs' that are provided by the library also return structured error outputs which can be harnessed for message validation in, for example, serverside request handlers.
+Because typescript is staticaly typed this can be particularly useful for message validation in, for example,  a HTTP route handler by ensuring that the correct data is available.

 ## Install